dbukowski/DBDebugToolkit/README.md

 These are just examples.
 Both `DBTapTrigger` and `DBLongPressTrigger` have more customization options.

 You can also create your own trigger.
 To do this, create a class that conforms to protocol `DBDebugToolkitTrigger`.
 Then create an instance of this class and pass it to the setup method.

+### Performance

+The first submenu is dedicated to measuring your application performance.
+You can find there statistics divided into three sections:

+* CPU

+   Includes current CPU usage, max CPU usage recorded and a chart displaying the CPU usage over time.
+  [comment]: <> (insert cpu gif)
+* Memory

+   Includes current memory usage, max memory usage recorded and a chart displaying the memory usage over time.
+Additionally it has a "Simulate memory warning" option.
+  [comment]: <> (insert memory gif)
+* FPS

+   Includes current FPS, min FPS recorded and a chart displaying the FPS value over time.
+  [comment]: <> (insert fps gif)

+#### Widget

+On top of the performance submenu you can see a switch that enables the widget displaying current CPU usage, memory usage and frames per second.
+The widget will stay on top of the screen and will refresh every one second.
+It can be moved around the screen with pan gesture.
+Tapping on the widget opens the performance submenu with tapped section (CPU, memory or FPS).

+[comment]: <> (insert widget gif)

+#### Simulating memory warning

+In the memory section you can also find the "Simulate memory warning" button.
+Use it to test if you handle the warning properly.

 ## Author